-Are Eventide splitting the atom or splitting hairs?
+Is Eventide SplitEQ splitting the atom, or splitting hairs?

 Eventide SplitEQ promises an innovative approach to EQ plugins.
 After years of research, the company claims to have invented a new way of manipulating audio.